 About the School Aged Immunisations Team

-The School Aged Immunisation Team consists of registered nurses and support workers who are fully-trained and experienced in the delivery of vaccinations.
+The School Aged Immunisation Team consists of Registered Health Care Professionals and support workers who are fully-trained and experienced in the delivery of vaccinations.

 These vaccinations are given in both school and community settings.